akashchekka/hlfgql/README.md

 $ cd gql
 $ npm init
 ```
 Give all the necessary details.
 Install all the necessary modules.
-Here we are writing an express application.
+Here, we write an express application.

 ```sh
 $ npm i express express-graphql graphql-tools fabric-network